 While we encourage good attendance, it is not in the student's best interest to be at school if he or she is ill.
 If you are unsure whether your child should stay home, please consult your pediatrician.
 Children should stay home from school for observation and recovery when they display any of the following conditions:

 - fever

 - toothache

 - persistent cough

+- contagious infection or virus

+- live head lice

 - vomiting or diarrhea

 - swollen glands

 - earache

+- chest pains